 For more than ten years, the Ring Trio has been able to inspire visitors and listeners anew every time during their monthly workshop concert.
 Always new, always different – be it light art, poetry or jazz music: as an established series, the trio welcomes various artists*in order to bring something new and unique to the stage together with them full of experimental joy.

 Openness, curiosity and creativity are the watchwords here.
-You can get an insight into the last session here:
+Here you get an insight into the last shows:

 Das Ring Trio